 - With that in mind, it's possible this may be another part of why Jeremy's Squip forced him to let Chloe have her way with him- to chip away at Brooke's self-esteem by cheating on her, break Jake by having sex on his parents' bed, and let Chloe worsen her relationships with these people.
 As we see right before "The Pitiful Children," that incident (as well as the fire) left everybody in great emotional (and physical) pain, miserable enough for the Squip to exploit.

-- The Squip takes away Jeremy's ability to consent to Chloe's advances, with the claim that this will make Jeremy more popular.
+- The Squip takes away Jeremy's ability to reject Chloe's advances, with the claim that this will make Jeremy more popular.
 Now consider the fact that Rich has had his Squip for years, for the exact same reason.

 - Even after all Rich has gone through over the course of the show, there's still the fact that he'll probably have to deal with a police investigation, given that arson is a crime and all.